neul-labs/memorg/README.md

 - **Irrelevant Information**: Without intelligent filtering, LLMs process all context equally, leading to inefficiency
 - **Memory Fragmentation**: Related information gets scattered across different parts of a conversation without proper organization

-Memorg0 addresses these challenges by providing a sophisticated hierarchical context management system that acts as an external memory layer for LLMs.
+Memorg addresses these challenges by providing a sophisticated hierarchical context management system that acts as an external memory layer for LLMs.
 It intelligently stores, organizes, retrieves, and optimizes contextual information, allowing LLMs to maintain coherent, long-term interactions while staying within token limits.

-Think of Memorg0 as a "smart memory manager" for LLMs - it decides what information is important to keep, how to organize it for efficient retrieval, and how to present it optimally to the model.
+Think of Memorg as a "smart memory manager" for LLMs - it decides what information is important to keep, how to organize it for efficient retrieval, and how to present it optimally to the model.

-## What is Memorg0?
+## What is Memorg?

-Memorg0 is a sophisticated context management system designed to enhance the capabilities of Large Language Models (LLMs) by providing efficient context management, retrieval, and optimization.
+Memorg is a sophisticated context management system designed to enhance the capabilities of Large Language Models (LLMs) by providing efficient context management, retrieval, and optimization.
 It serves as an external memory layer that helps LLMs maintain context over extended interactions, manage information hierarchically, and optimize token usage for better performance.

+Memorg can be used both as a **Python library** for integration into your applications and as a **command-line interface (CLI)** for standalone use.

 ## Features